DIDONEproject/musif/docs/source/File_loading.md

 It is not possible to mix `xml_dir` and `musescore_dir`, except when [harmonic annotations](./API/musif.extract.html#musif.extract.constants.REQUIRE_MSCORE) are needed.
-Indeed, if some file is found in `xml_dir`, then `musescore_dir` is expected to contain files with harmonic features, i.e. MuseScore files loadable by `ms3`.
+Indeed, if a file is found in `xml_dir`, then `musescore_dir` is expected to contain files with harmonic features, i.e., MuseScore files loadable by `ms3`.
 On the contrary, if `xml_dir` is empty, MusicXML files will be created using MuseScore; thus, if you need harmonic annotations, you could theoretically provide only MuseScore files with harmonic annotations.
 However, we